-There is so much in my story that was hilarious and awesome; I love the Navy and I loved my job, and I loved being at sea, and I have nothing but pride having served my country.
-I served aboard the USS SHOUP (DDG-86) and I helped build and commission her.
-I made the best friends a person could ever have, and met amazing folks who are still standing behind me.
+I helped build and commission a U.S. Navy destroyer and I ran her deck plates alongside a lot of amazing shipmates.
+I made the best friends a person could ever have, many of whom are still standing beside me to this day.
 I worked hard and I partied just as hard, and I got to see some amazing places like the Panama Canal, and Victoria BC.

 Have a very good day, and thank you for taking the time to visit.